-The CCoB is a buffer which is required to be held by all institutions under Capital Requirements Directive (CRD) IV.
-The CCoB is designed to ensure that institutions build sufficient capital buffers outside a period of stress so that these can be used to drawdown against under a stressed period.
-This has been set at 2.5%.
+The CCoB is a buffer which is required to be held by all institutions under the Capital Requirements Directive (CRD) IV.
+The CCoB is designed to ensure that institutions build sufficient capital buffers outside a period of stress which can then be utilised in a stress.
+The CCoB has been set at 2.5%.